 Networks vary in how the revenue share of ad spend is distributed (in other words, how much of a cut they take for themselves) and it’s important to keep in mind that there are a number of contextual factors at play.

 If you’re a publisher who owns a destination website– a site that generates a massive amount of visitors each day– you may rake in 70% of the ad spend.
 Meaning that if your online property is valuable enough, you could earn $7.00 for every $10 spent on buying ad space on your website.

-But, if you’re a small, independant, or somewhat unknown website that is still building it’s audience you’re more likely to receive a very small cut of the revenue generated by ad space on your site.
+But, if you’re a small, independent, or somewhat unknown website that is still building its audience you’re more likely to receive a very small cut of the revenue generated by ad space on your site.

 In other words, digital marketers pay a premium to place their ads on premium websites, and owners of revenue generating properties receive a higher percentage of campaign funds.

-But what’s interesting is the rising chorus of premium publishers expressing concern about the decidingly user-unfriendly ad-tech solutions available today, and vocalizing frustrations over what they’re calling “the disappearing ad dollar.”
+But what’s interesting is the rising chorus of premium publishers expressing concern about the decidedly user-unfriendly ad-tech solutions available today, and vocalizing frustrations over what they’re calling “the disappearing ad dollar.”

 Investigations have found that, in fact, only 30% of your ad dollars are going to some of the world’s most sought after publishers, meaning networks are keeping 70% of your marketing budgets for themselves and have no governing body holding them accountable as to what justifies taking such a substantial cut of the profits.

 Big networks only disclose the revenue share for very select display channels.

 Which means what we do know, we know mostly indirectly from inference and deduction.